 Researchers are trying many different approaches to develop an HIV vaccine.
 Possible vaccines are being explored for both prophylactic and therapeutic uses.

 Currently, researchers are working with the following types of vaccines:

 A weakened cold virus called Ad5 was used to trigger the immune system to recognize (and thus be able to fight) HIV proteins.
-About 2,500 people were recruited to be part of the study.
+More than 2,500 people were recruited to be part of the study.

-One of the most successful clinical trials to date was a U.S. Military HIV research trial in Thailand in 2009.
+One of the most successful clinical trials to date was a U.S. military HIV research trial in Thailand in 2009.
 The trial, known as the RV144 trial, used a prophylactic vaccine combination.
 It used a “prime” (the ALVAC vaccine) and a “boost” (the AIDSVAX B/E vaccine).

-A 31 percent reduction is not enough to prompt wide use of this vaccine combination.
-However, this success allows researchers to study why there was any protective effect at all.
+A 31 percent reduction isn’t enough to prompt wide use of this vaccine combination.
+However, this success allows researchers to study why there was any preventive effect at all.

 A current vaccine trial that started in 2015 involves the International AIDS Vaccine Initiative (IAVI).
 This trial of a prophylactic vaccine studies people in: